Sebzdead/RCI-Media-Team-Skills/README.md

 * **Built-in Fact Checking:** Appends a production notes section listing facts, statistics, recent events, and quotes to verify before filming.

 ### How to Use
-1. **Via Antigravity Chat:** If you are using the Antigravity assistant in this workspace, this skill is pre-configured.
+1. **Via an AI coding assistant:** If you are using an AI coding assistant in this workspace, this skill is pre-configured.
 You can trigger it during a chat by asking it to adapt text for a video essay or outline:
    ```
    Turn this article into a 25-minute YouTube video essay script: [article text or file link]
    ```